openstack/openstack-manuals/doc/config-reference/source/compute/hypervisor-hyper-v.rst

 experience and is the platform for active development.
 The following Windows platforms have been tested as compute nodes:

-Windows Server 2008 R2
-  Both Server and Server Core with the Hyper-V role enabled (Shared Nothing Live migration is not supported using 2008 R2)

 Windows Server 2012 and Windows Server 2012 R2
   Server and Core (with the Hyper-V role enabled), and Hyper-V Server